-I live in France actually. i’m around 40, and I have 2 coolkids. (g/b)
+« I live in Bordeaux, France. i’m around 44, and I have 2 coolkids.

 I have always been a completely devoted artist and human,

 Throughout my life, i have experimented with different mediums,